 There is little violent crime in Hong Kong.
 As with any major city in the world, pick-pocketing and street theft can occur at tourist destinations and crowded locations such as in markets and on trains.

 Take precautions when using ATMs or direct debit machines.
 We recommend you use ATMs in controlled areas such as inside banks, shops or shopping centres.
 If approached while using an ATM, cancel the transaction before speaking to anyone.

-Australians should be aware of an increasing number of scams involving criminals, often connected to drug-related activities, presenting themselves to Australian travellers in Hong Kong as individuals in need and seeking assistance to carry or return another person’s belongings/luggage to Australia.
+Australians should be aware of an increasing number of scams involving criminals, often connected to drug-related activities, presenting themselves to Australian travellers in Hong Kong as individuals in need and seeking assistance to carry on an international flight, or otherwise return, another person’s belongings/luggage to Australia.
 The scam is usually initiated via the internet and financial rewards may be offered as an enticement.
 Do not carry anything for anyone you do not know and trust, especially when crossing international borders.

 Scammers may also request money, credit card or online bank account details to facilitate illegitimate or criminal activity.
 Do not send money, give credit card or online bank account details to anyone you do not know or trust.